Ewwii-sh/docs/versioned_docs/version-0.1.4/config_and_syntax/configuration.md

 **`monitor`-property**

-This field can be:

-- the string `<primary>`, in which case ewwii tries to identify the primary display (which may fail, especially on wayland)
-- an integer, declaring the monitor index
+This field should be an integer, declaring the monitor index.
-- the name of the monitor
-- a string containing a JSON-array of monitor matchers, such as: `'["<primary>", "HDMI-A-1", "PHL 345B1C", 0]'`.
-Ewwii will try to find a match in order, allowing you to specify fallbacks.

 **`geometry`-properties**